sakethkotamraju/react-native-client/docs/domain-verification-key-generation.md

 - `crv`: Curve name ("secp256k1" for Bitcoin/Ethereum curve)
 - `x`, `y`: Base64URL-encoded x and y coordinates of the public key
 - `use`: Key usage ("sig" for signing)
-- `kid`: Key ID for identification ("coinbase-domain-verification")
+- `kid`: Key ID for identification ("base-domain-verification")
 - `alg`: Algorithm ("ES256K" for ECDSA with secp256k1 and SHA-256)

 ## Why?
-This enables secure domain verification for Coinbase Wallet SDK integrations.
-The SDK will use the private key to sign requests, and Coinbase will verify signatures using the public key hosted at your domain.
+This enables secure domain verification for Base Wallet SDK integrations.
+The SDK will use the private key to sign requests, and Base will verify signatures using the public key hosted at your domain.

 ---
 **Keep your private key safe!** Never share it or commit it to source control.